AbuzarFX/Cleaner/README.md

 # Cleaner
-<p>Cleaner is a bot that can delete a variety of different messages, wether it be messages that begin with the most common command symbols, messages by a certain user or messages sent by bots, there is a command/parameter that'll help clean up your chats regardless of what's posted.</p>
+<p>Cleaner is a bot that can delete a variety of different messages, whether it be messages that begin with the most common command symbols, messages by a certain user or messages sent by bots, there is a command/parameter that'll help clean up your chats regardless of what's posted.</p>

 ---